inngest/envelop-plugin-inngest/README.md

 ## About Yoga and Envelop

-[GraphQL Yoga](https://the-guild.dev/graphql/yoga-server) is a batteries-included cross-platform GraphQL over HTTP spec-compliant GraphQL server powered by[Envelop](https://envelop.dev/) and [GraphQL Tools](https://graphql-tools.com/).
+[GraphQL Yoga](https://the-guild.dev/graphql/yoga-server) is a batteries-included cross-platform GraphQL over HTTP spec-compliant GraphQL server powered by [Envelop](https://envelop.dev/) and [GraphQL Tools](https://graphql-tools.com/).

 Yoga uses Envelop under the hood so you can easily extend your server's capabilities with the